Our Tips for Planting Grass Sod

 1. Remove all debris from area to be planted.
 This includes sticks, bricks, old lumber, and anything else that might impede root growth.

 2. Spray all existing weeds and grasses with Round-Up.
 Allow approximately a week to 10 days to allow the weeds to die.
-Remove all of this material from your sight.
+Remove all of this material from your site.

 3. The next step is very critical to proper turf establishment.
 The existing soil must be tilled to a depth of at least 6″.
 This will break up any hardpan that may have developed.
 Without this step the turf root system will be unable to develop properly.
 This in turn will cause severe stress during the dry periods as well as very cold periods.